How to Staff When Customers Arrive in Batches: Proofs of Large Batch Limits

-pointwise in $t \geq 0$, where $\psi_t^C$ is a generalized threshold storage process as defined in Equation~\ref{psiCGen}. \begin{proof} In a manner similar to the proof of the infinite server to shot noise convergence in Theorem~\ref{coxThm}, we begin by decomposing the queue length process into a sum of indicators.
+\proof{Proof.} In a manner similar to the proof of the infinite server to shot noise convergence in Theorem~\ref{fBatchScale}, we begin by decomposing the queue length process into a sum of indicators.
 By comparison to the infinite server decomposition however, these indicators depend not only on the batch arrival epochs and the individual service durations, but also on the lengths of time that jobs wait to begin service while the servers were occupied.
-Defining $W_{i,j}$ as the total time the $j^\text{th}$ job within the $i^\text{th}$ batch spends waiting, we can express the queue length in the delay model queue at time $t$ as
+Recalling that $W_{i,j}$ is the total time the $j^\text{th}$ job within the $i^\text{th}$ batch spends waiting, we can express the queue length in the delay model queue at time $t$ as

 One can interpret this decompositions as follows.
 The first double summation across arrival epochs and batch sizes gives an idealized infinite server representation that would be accurate if no jobs had to wait to begin service.
 The second double summation then corrects that under-counting for any jobs that had to wait and have not yet completed service at time $t$.
 The third and fourth terms then capture the initial state of the system, with the third term counting which jobs have remained in service from time 0 to time $t$ and with the fourth term counting the number of jobs that were waiting at time 0 and have not completed service by $t$.
 Here we use $S_{0,j}$ to represent the remaining service times of the jobs that are in service at time 0 and we use $W_{\cdot, j}$ and $S_{\cdot, j}$ to represent the waiting and service times for the jobs that are present in the system at time 0 but were not in service.
 In this notation, the residual service time $S_{0,j}$ need not be equivalent in distribution to $S_{i,j}$ for $i \in \mathbb{Z}^+$, whereas $S_{\cdot, j}$ is equivalent to $S_{i,j}$.